h2r/LaNPM-Dataset/DataCard.md

 Use additional notes to capture any other relevant information or considerations. -->
-Ahmed Jaafar will be mainting this dataset and resolving dataset issues brought up by the community.
+Ahmed Jaafar will be maintaining this dataset and resolving dataset issues brought up by the community.

 <!-- **Versioning:** Summarize here.
 Include information about criteria for
 versioning the dataset.